groninge01/docs-v3/docs/developer-reference/contracts/vault-api.md

 ```solidity
 function isVaultPaused() external view returns (bool);
 ```
 This `VaultAdmin` function indicates whether the Vault is paused.
+Note that ERC4626 buffers and the Vault have separate and independent pausing mechanisms.
+Pausing the Vault does not also pause buffers (though we anticipate they would likely be paused and unpaused together).
+Call `areBuffersPaused` to check the pause state of the buffers.

 **Returns:**